-In this case, investors are required to notify their net short positions if they reach a relevant threshold (i.e. 0.1%, 0.2%, 0.3%, 0.4% of the issued share capital and so on) entering, in the field "comments" of the notification, that the variation in the position has been caused by a variation of the relevant delta.
+In the above-mentioned cases, investors are required to notify their net short positions if they reach a relevant threshold (i.e. 0.1%, 0.2%, 0.3%, 0.4% of the issued share capital and so on) entering, in the field "comments" of the notification, that the variation in the position has been caused by a variation of the relevant delta o by index rebalancing.